 The Census records her as a Boarder and Scholar at the Ladies Boarding School in Church Lane, Farnham.
 Its proprietresses are Suzanne Milne, a widow aged 65, and her 34-year-old unmarried daughter Ann Margaret Milne.
-Nine pupils are listed aged from 9 to 15 including Elizabeth H. Graves aged 10 and born in Islington.
-The entry fits Caroline's daughter perfectly.
-She was born Elizabeth Harriet Graves on 3 February 1851 in Clerkenwell, part of Islington.
+Nine pupils are listed aged from 9 to 15 including Elizabeth H. Graves aged 10 and born in Islington.3 The entry fits Caroline's daughter perfectly.
+She was born Elizabeth Harriet Graves on 3 February 1851 in the parish of Clerkenwell, which is part of Islington.4